 “The question is not, “Can they reason?” nor, “Can they talk?” but “Can they suffer?”
 Jeremy Bentham

-The Time Party believes that animal welfare and rights in the UK have not progressed in recent years but, straining under the weight of managing welfare and rights of our increased human population, animal rights have actually regressed.
+The Time Party believes that animal welfare and rights in the UK have not progressed in recent years but, straining under the weight of managing welfare and rights of our increased human population and strict EU regulations, Animal rights have actually regressed.

 The current government has implemented reform around the breeding and sale of puppies, but TIME proposes further restrictions to avoid the horrifyingly cruel puppy farming trade that has developed in the UK in recent years.

 All dog breeders are to require a licence and will be subjected to their facilities and stock being regularly spot-checked.
 Breeders failing their spot checks will sustain suspensions to their licence, face fines, and three-time repeat offenders will face custodial sentences.
 All pet bitches will be permitted a single unlicensed litter, but this will be followed by compulsory spaying, monitored by their veterinary professional and regulated by a designated government agency.

 To combat the importation of these ‘puppy farm’ animals from overseas in an attempt to circumvent these regulations, all animals entering into the country for sale will undergo a full health check, including a rabies test, during their 6 month quarantine period.
 Any animal failing this check will not be permitted into the country.